mscarey/AuthoritySpoke/docs/guides/create_holding_data.rst

 that “the Java API was an original work”, then it’s mandatory for the court to find it to be false that “the Java API was copyrightable”.

-The JSON file represented these :class:`~authorityspoke.factors.Factor`\s inside an “inputs” field
+The JSON file represented these :class:`~nettlesome.factors.Factor`\s inside an “inputs” field
 (labeled as the “GIVEN” Factors when you print the Holding object) and an “outputs” field (labeled as “RESULT” Factors).
 Inputs are the